Gyungbu/beta_meta/README.md

 Caveats:

-1. Write down rs_num to search for correlated SNPs.
+1. Write down one refSNP id (e.g. rs123123) per line to search for correlated SNPs.
-2. Separate rs_num by enter.
-3. You have to install the R program.
+2. You have to install the R program before running Beta_Meta_LD.

 ### 2. Run Beta_Meta_LD
 To run Beta_Meta_LD,